My Main Page with Links to My Other

 method to reduce population.
 If a nation wants to control population, it should

-parents.
-I don’t consider a nation with a population density of about 70 people
+many children a family may have.
+A nation with a population density of about 70

-per square mile to be overpopulated.
+per square mile is not overpopulated.
 Switzerland, by comparison, has a

 The current total fertility rate of 1.85 is well below the replacement level of